Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 ### Events stream

-The `clockStream()` factory ([clock.js]) returns a clock as described in the first part of the series, [Game Loop with RxJS 5/Immutable.js].

-The `inputStream()` factory ([input.js]) returns a stream of objects, each containing a single property `direction`, which is either positive or negative, telling us whether the ship is sailing clockwise or counterclockwise.
-These two streams are then combined into a single events stream.
+The `clockStream()` factory returns a clock as described in the first part of the series, [Game Loop with RxJS 5/Immutable.js].
+The `inputStream()` factory returns a stream of collection, each containing a single `direction` key, which contains either a positive or negative value.
+It tells us whether the ship is sailing clockwise or counterclockwise.

-The input stream is a simple observable that listens on the `keypress` event.
-As soon as the player hits the space bar it updates the direction and emits an immutable collection.
+Let's take a quick detour and inspect the input stream.
+It creates a simple observable from `keypress` events.
+As soon as the player hits the space bar it updates the direction and emits an Immutable.js collection.
 What makes RxJS and this stream so powerful is that it produces values using pure functions.
-The `distinctUntilChanged` filtering operator prevents the stream from emitting a value twice in a row.
+The `distinctUntilChanged()` filtering operator prevents the stream from emitting the same value twice in a row.

 ~~~js
 return Rx.Observable